-Shelton has collaborated with several country artists, such as Trace Adkins ("Hillbilly Bone"), the Pistol Annies ("Boys 'Round Here") and, recently, Garth Brooks ("Dive Bar").
-But he also came very close to recording a song with rapper and pop singer Pitbull.
-In an interview with Ryan Seacrest, Shelton explained that he ultimately decided to pass because he didn't think certain swear words in the song would go over too well with his audience.
+Shelton has collaborated with several country artists, such as Trace Adkins ("Hillbilly Bone"), the Pistol Annies ("Boys 'Round Here"), and, recently, Garth Brooks ("Dive Bar").
+But he's also recorded a song with rapper and pop singer Pitbull.
+Those are two vocalists we'd never picture together, but it works.

 4. He once owned a turkey named Turkey